gabrielvicenteYT/LiquidBounceScripts/README.md

 SessionStats - tracks kills, wins, deaths
 HycraftHelper - AutoGG and AutoSetSkin (only work on hycraft)
 NerblesDisablers - Vulcan Strafe disabler, Verus C08 fly disabler, Verus Scaffold disabler, lb scaffoldFix
+LegitScaffold - automatically rotates, holds right click and crouches on the edge of a block for you